origamiunicorn/this-is-spr-ta/README.md

 ## Stretch Goals
 * Tracking game progress to prevent players from going back and changing their answers to progress down a different path.
+* Update capabilities for User Profile.
+(Name, Email, Profile Image).
+* Administrative interface to add, delete, restructure story elements.
+* Addtional tracked and updated properties throughout the game, such as character HP, or effects related to a character's clan.